cncgl/phoenix-sample/README.md

 To start your Phoenix app:

+  1. Install gulp with `npm i -g gulp`
-  1. Install dependencies with `mix deps.get`
+  2. Install dependencies with `mix deps.get`
-  2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  3. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  3. Start Phoenix endpoint with `mix phoenix.server`
+  4. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.